-The Scroll shows how ancient Jews and the first Christians responded to Rome’s heavy heel on the Holy Land around the time of Jesus.
-By reading this book, you’ll learn through the eyes of Miriam, a survivor of Masada, and her descendants about the cultures and beliefs of both faiths and how they faced some of their greatest challenges.
-While writing the book, I placed myself in that time to discover how I might face those challenges.
-How would you?
-I believe there are important lessons for today’s Jews and Christians tucked within this story.
-As you read The Scroll on your own or in your book club I hope you’ll find the questions below thought-provoking and enriching.
+The Scroll shows how Jews and the first Christians responded to Rome’s heavy heel on the Holy Land.
+You’ll learn through the eyes of Miriam, a survivor of Masada, and her descendants, about the cultures and beliefs of both faiths and how they faced some of their greatest challenges.

-1. Which group of people presented in The Scroll did you identify with the most and why—Pharisees, Sadducees, Rebels, or Early Christian Believers?
+- Which group of people in The Scroll do you identify with the most and why—Pharisees, Sadducees, rebels, or Early Christian believers?